Artnelson Concordia

 COMMUNITY ORGANIZER

-Artnelson has been an educator for over 20 years in California public schools; San Francisco Unified School District, and currently at Santa Barbara Unified School District.
+Artnelson Concordia has been an educator for over 20 years in California public schools with a significant part of his career in San Francisco Unified School District.
+He is currently an Ethnic Studies Coordinator at Santa Barbara Unified School District and pursuing his Doctorate in Education at UCLA.

 Teacher resource, featuring Cynthia Bonta and Artnelson Concordia.